Agility at Rivermeadow Labradors

 lines, do very well at Agility.
 Their exuberance, athleticism, and

 biddability all point to a fun breed to run with.

-I have done Agility for many years with Fife, Ash and now Oak, and all love it.
+I have done Agility for many years with Fife, Ash, Oak and Fig, and they have all loved it.

-Oak in particular really enjoys this Agility game, regularly achieving clear rounds, and on the more twisty courses the fact that he is so in tune with me comes into its own, and he shaves seconds from his time by being “with me” on the tight turns.
-During his first competitive season Oak achieved places in over 50% of the classes he ran clear in – which is jolly good for a Labrador competing against fast herding breeds like Border Collies
+At the moment I just compete Fig, who really enjoys this Agility game, regularly achieving clear rounds, and on the more twisty courses the fact that he is so in tune with me comes into its own, and he shaves seconds from his times by being “with me” on the tight turns.

 Agility is very addictive!
-I train with three different clubs during the summer months, and compete most weekends.
+I train three nights a week during the summer months, and compete most weekends.
 Not only is it fun, but it is also a good way to keep the dogs fit.
 (Unfortunately that doesn’t seem to work for me, though!).

 Oak doing agility Fig doing agility Ash doing agility